dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-findscu/README.md

     Query/Retrieve Service Class. findscu only supports query functionality using the C-FIND message.
 It sends query keys to an Service Class Provider (SCP) and waits for responses.
-Query keys can be specified in DICOM binary file(s) dcmfile_in or xml file(s) dcmfile_in.xml or by options -m and -r.
-    For reference, sample files (patient.xml, study.xml, series.xml, instance.xml, mwl.xml)
-    with query keys on PATIENT, STUDY, SERIES, IMAGE and MWL levels are provided in etc/findscu folder.
+Query keys can be specified in DICOM binary file(s) or DICOM XML file(s) -- <dicom-file>|<xml-file>... or by options -m and -r.
+For reference, sample files (patient.xml, study.xml, series.xml, instance.xml, pr.xml, mwl.xml) with query keys on PATIENT, STUDY, SERIES, IMAGE, PR and MWL levels are provided in etc/findscu folder.
     -
     Options:
         --accept-timeout <ms>                 timeout in ms for receiving